Raspberry leaf spot: Importance

 Raspberry is the third most popular berry in the United States.
+Raspberry leaf spot is found in most parts of North America, but is generally most severe toward the southern areas of the raspberry production region.
 In the US, per capita consumption of fresh raspberries was 0.27 lbs in 2008 with frozen raspberry consumption adding 0.36 lbs.
 Although there is a high demand for raspberries, growers find it very difficult to grow them.
 Not only are they relatively fastidious when it comes to general requirements for survival, but they also tend to be susceptible to disease.
 Specifically, raspberry leaf spot can be a debilitating disease if conditions are favorable.
 If defoliation does occur due to raspberry leaf spot, the outcome can be economically devastating for the farmer.
 Defoliation would cause the loss of the plant's ability to photosynthesize, and thus, the fruit would be lost shortly after.
 Yield for raspberries can be anywhere from 0 to 6,000 lbs/acre, typical yields being 4,000 to 5,000 lbs/acre.
 With an input cost of approximately $4,000, raspberries are a risky endeavor.